 Why does it happen?

 Approximately one in every 600-700 babies in the world is born with Down syndrome.
-An estimated 34,000 people with Down syndrome live in Spain, putting the worldwide population at six million.
+An estimated 34,000 people with this syndrome live in Spain, putting the worldwide population at six million.

 The cause of this genetic abnormality is not known.
 It happens spontaneously and cannot be prevented.